-If your kids are academically mediocre, then it is much wiser to at least apply to a university like McGill.
-The career paths of many university graduates tend to end up at the same place.
+If your kids are academically average, then it is much wiser to at least apply to a university like McGill.
+The career paths of many university graduates tend to end up in the same place.

 Acceptance Rates From Other Top Canadian Universities

 Let’s say you disagree that McGill is the best university in Canada.
 Here are the acceptance rates for the other top universities in Canada.

 - University of British Columbia: 52.4% acceptance rate